scubasteve22/Getting-and-Cleaning-Data-Course-Project/README.md

 # The merge to bring meaning to the activity code
 training_activity=merge(training_labels, activity_labels, all=TRUE)

-# (3) Brings all the data together and using grep to strip out the required columns
+# (3) Brings all the data together and using grep to strip out the required columns, I had added a column to flag its Training data in case relevant
 training_activity=merge(training_labels, activity_labels, all=TRUE)
 training_data<-cbind("Subject Type" = "Training",
                      training_subject,